 The generic name for each unique LEGO part.
 I think it's better to explain this with an example.
 A red 2×2 piece and a blue 2×2 piece are bricks, but they're counted as different elements because their color is different.

 This is similar to the Design ID but describes the color instead of the general shape and size.
-So if we take the bricks mentioned above as an example, both their Design ID would read 3003 written inside, but the Element ID is 300321 for the red brick and 300323 for the blue brick.
+So, if we take the bricks mentioned above as an example, both their Design ID would read 3003 written inside, but the Element ID is 300321 for the red brick and 300323 for the blue brick.
 The Element I.D.s are usually found in the instruction manuals with sets.
-They can be used to find a specific part on sites like Bricklink, Brickset, Brickowl, Firestartoys, and the Pick a Brick section of LEGO's official online store.
+They can be used to find specific parts on sites like Bricklink, Brickset, Brickowl, Firestartoys, and the Pick a Brick section of LEGO's official online store.

 A 1×1 SNOT piece with two studs and two anti-studs.
 Named after its designer, Erling Dideriksen, it is also known as the "Headlight Brick."
-You can find more about it here.

 See Digital Platforms.